 - Sea glass vs. beach glass.
 Sea glass and beach glass are used interchangeably since they look alike, but they’re actually different.

 - Sea glass is found on beaches (along bodies of water).
 They’re physically and chemically weathered by the current or the waves.

-- Beach glass is found in freshwater (rivers, shorelines, bays, in the Great Lakes) and often have a different pH balance.
+- Beach glass is found in freshwater (rivers, shorelines, bays, in the Great Lakes) and often has a different pH balance.
 Beach glass looks and feels smoother.

 - Frosted appearance.
 The frosted appearance of both sea glass and beach glass is a result of decades-long tumbling underwater.
 When you put sea glass and beach glass side by side, you’ll notice that beach glass has a less frosted appearance.

 - Less sea glass is probably a good thing.
 There is less and less sea glass found every year.
 For sea glass collectors, this may be a bad thing, but for everyone else, this is actually a win.
 Many people believe this happening as a result of anti-littering efforts and laws across the country.

 - Different colors of sea glass.
 Brown, green, and white are common sea glass colors because these come from discarded glass bottles.
 Red, orange, and turquoise are VERY rare.
 Interested in selling the sea glass you’ve found?
 Check out this rarity chart to discover how in-demand your newfound treasure is.